 |During the course of the year the Parish Council produce and distribute to every household newsletters.
-Below you will find the most recently produced newsletter that was distributed in April 2017.
+Below you will find the most recently produced newsletter that was distributed in August 2017.

 From the Parish Council Chairman

 This newsletter gives details of the Church Fete.
 St Mary Magdalene Church is a historic building but in common with many heritage assets demands constant attention and repair to maintain its’ structure and usability.
 The area of the paddock and the pond, which has recently been cleaned and fenced, are the responsibility of the Church and have to be maintained as a safe and attractive part of our community life.
 The fete gives an opportunity for the community to have a fun day as well as raising money for church funds and the costs of maintaining these assets for the benefit of the village.

 Ipswich Garden Suburb

 Planning applications for the for the Henley Gate Site and Fonnereau Village site are still under consideration by Ipswich Borough Council with much concern about how the extra traffic can be dealt with.
 Politicians have been claiming that extra east/west traffic capacity can be made possible by either the second bridge over the Orwell or a Northern By-Pass but there does not appear to be much progress towards a solution.

 Suffolk Coastal DC Local Plan